johnandersen777/johnandersen777.github.io/content/redpill.md

 <details>
 <summary>
-🖥️
+💭
 </summary>

-Do you want to play a game?
+Shall we play a game?

 I promise it's a fun game.